MorenoLand/GScript.gserver-go/README.md

 Based on [GServer-v2](https://github.com/xtjoeytx/GServer-v2) C++ implementation.

-Original GServer by Stefan Knorr and the Graal Reborn/Preagonal/OpenGraal community.
+Original GServer by Stefan Knorr and the preservation community.

 ## License